ntop/ntopng/doc/src/plugins/localization.rst

 	}

-this is valid in ntopng and will produce the expected result into the gui, but it will only work for the english language.
+this is valid in ntopng and will produce the expected result into the gui, but it will only work for the English language.
 By contrast, the proper way to provide localization support is the following:

 .. code:: lua